Anti-Bribery for Sales · Module 2 of 2

 Restage as a sponsored industry roundtable.

-Sponsor a small Gulf of Mexico pressure-testing roundtable next month.
-Ten attendees, all three shortlisted suppliers\' clients invited, agenda set jointly with an industry body.
-Pam gets a seat and so do four of her peers.
-Pre-clear with Karen, sub-$200 a head, no individual gift to Pam.
+Sponsor a Gulf pressure-testing roundtable.
+Ten attendees across shortlisted clients, agenda set with an industry body.
+Pam gets a seat, so do peers.
+Pre-clear, sub-$200, no individual gift.
 Defensible.
-The line between "industry event" and "hospitality marketing aimed at the buyer" thins out fast under scrutiny.
+The line between "industry event" and "hospitality aimed at the buyer" thins fast.

 Your choice